 40-Minutes of Rubbish!

-I spend over 40-minutes watching this video which actually frustrated me because even after watching the whole video, I did not get to find out exactly what a Congressional Check is… More than half of the video just promoted the fake screenshots of advertisements and checks.
+I spent over 40-minutes watching this video which actually frustrated me because even after watching the whole video, I did not get to find out exactly what a Congressional Check is… More than half of the video just promoted the fake screenshots of advertisements and checks.
 After each point, it seems as if Scheidt is going to define Congressional Checks but he never does.
 It was perhaps the most boring, frustrating and annoying 40-minute slot of my entire life.

 Congressional Checks – A Self-Created Term